TiiJeiJ8/E-Library/books/by-genre/Fiction/README.md

 This folder contains fiction books in the collection.
 Fiction is a broad category; we encourage creating sub-genres (e.g., Political-Fiction, Speculative-Fiction) to organize large collections.

+## Definition & Scope
+Fiction generally refers to narrative literary works that are primarily imaginative or invented.
+They can be long or short, and are intended to entertain, inspire, or provide insights into the human experience.

+## Inclusion Criteria (Optional)
+- Works should be primarily narrative and imaginative.
+- Can cover a wide range of themes and styles, but should focus on storytelling.

 ## Sub-Genres

 - **Political-Fiction** - [`./Political-Fiction/`](./Political-Fiction/README.md)